CryptoverseRocks/token-test-suite/README.md

 [![Build Status](https://travis-ci.org/CryptoverseRocks/token-test-suite.svg)](https://travis-ci.org/CryptoverseRocks/token-test-suite)

+**This repository is no longer maintained**.
+Consider switching to https://github.com/mancze/token-test-suite.

 Package to test your ERC-20 token implementation from your truffle projects.

 This package offers the reusable tests for your final ERC-20 token implementations.
 This suite will